 Best Places To Stay in Tulum

-- Best luxury hotel in the Pueblo is Una Vida Tulum (An urban oasis with a wonderful pool, spacious rooms).
+- Best luxury hotel in the Pueblo is Una Vida Tulum (urban oasis with a wonderful pool, spacious rooms).

-- Best family hotels in Tulum are Playa Mambo Eco Cabanas (Moderate), Jashita Tulum (Luxury), and Cabañas La Luna (Luxury)
+- Best family hotels in Tulum are Cabañas La Luna (Luxury) and Sueños Tulum (Luxury).

 The big decision visitors need to make is whether to stay in the Pueblo (affordable hotels, delicious restaurants, fun bars, and dance clubs) or on the beach (posh hotels, stylish party scene, fine dining restaurants, and boutique shopping).
 The beach itself is made up of 4 areas all with unique feels: the Beach Town and the North, Middle, and South Beach Zones.
 It takes about 15 to 45 minutes to cycle from the heart of the Pueblo to the Beach, depending on your exact destination (if walking, this can take an hour or 2).
 Most hotels offer free or cheap bicycles to guests, making it simple to stay in one spot and enjoy the other (about a 10-minute bike ride from the Pueblo to the beach).
 There are no street lights or bike lanes on the road that runs alongside the beach, so cycling there is best during the day.